-This project will build a framework to assess the knowledge gaps that currently exist, the feasibility and a means to prioritize gene drive in our efforts to control vertebrate pest animals.
+The major project objective is to build a framework to assess the knowledge gaps that currently exist, the feasibility and a means to prioritize gene drive in our efforts to control vertebrate pest animals.

-The process will develop the key components for a framework that can be used to evaluate and prioritise the suitability of different pests for development of appropriate gene drive solutions.
+The process is based on two guided workshops and off-line discussions with a broad range of key stakeholders that have been identified.
+It will develop the key components for a framework that can be used to evaluate and prioritise the suitability of different pests for development of appropriate gene drive solutions.

 This will include methods to evaluate the readiness level of the data need to develop a gene drive for a pest species, where the knowledge gaps are, the risk analysis required and the pathway for developing social licence and eventual business models for deployment.